 - See same.

-- California Penal Code 290.5 PC — Pardon or certificate of rehabilitation; relief from duty to register.
+- California Penal Code 290.5 PC — Pardon or certificate of rehabilitation; relief from the duty to register.